sagemath/sagewiki_to_gh-2022-10-10/combinat.md

         * Download the source code from [[http://sagemath.org/download-source.html]] and follow the installation instructions on that page.

 '''Step 2.'''
-Install the Sage-Combinat patches by running the following command ''inside the sage directory'':
+If you really need the latest features: install the Sage-Combinat patches by running the following command ''inside the sage directory'':
     {{{
 ./sage -combinat install
     }}}
-(note: this may require Sage 4.1 which will be out shortly).
+This works best with the latest version of Sage (4.1 as of 06/10/2009).
 If this step fails, please send an email to the [[http://groups.google.com/group/sage-combinat-devel|sage-combinat-devel]] mailing list with the error message.